-The part-time programme lasts 104 weeks, beginning in September of year one.
-Part-time students normally take elements (i), (ii) and (v) in their first year, and elements (iii) and (iv) in their second year.
+The part-time programme lasts 104 weeks, beginning in late September of year one.
+Part-time students normally take elements (ii), (iii) and (v) in their first year, and elements (i) and (iv) in their second year.

 Please note that the list of available courses offered is subject to change and not all courses run each year.
-A full list of courses for the current academic year can be obtained from the Department.
+A full list of courses for the current academic year can be obtained from the Department of Classics and the Department of History.